atomjump/loop-server-p2p/README.md

 Create user requests are shared to all nodes, and the user database is complete on all nodes.

-Sessions: on an update to a session record on one peer, a session update message is sent to the server in relation to that forum, only.
-When a request goes for processing from that forum, the session update is also implemented on the peer, first, if there are any session updates for that forum.
+Sessions: on an update to a session record on one peer, a session update message is sent to the server in relation to that forum and user, only.
+When a request goes for processing from that forum & user, the session update is also implemented on the peer, first, if there are any session updates for that forum.

 # Sample read requests